 （3）

-WhereP is the acoustic pressure fluctuation, v is the wave-propagation speed, vx and vz are the particlevelocities components.
+where P is the acoustic pressure fluctuation, is the density, is the bulk modulus where v is the wave-propagation speed, vx and vz are scaled (with constant) particle-velocity components.
+A constant density is assumed for the equations in this paper.